jryans/gecko-dev/devtools/docs/backend/actor-hierarchy.md

        Returned by "listAddons" request.
 ```

-## "TabActor"
+## Target Actors

 Those are the actors exposed by the root actors which are meant to track the
-lifetime of a given context: tab, app, process, add-on, or worker.
-It also
+lifetime of a given context: tab, process, add-on, or worker.
+It also allows to
-allows to fetch the tab-scoped actors connected to this context.
-Actors like
+fetch the tab-scoped actors connected to this context, which are actors like
-console, inspector, thread (for debugger), styleinspector, etc. Most of them
+console, inspector, thread (for debugger), style inspector, etc.

-inherit from TabActor (defined in tab.js) which is document centric.
-It
+Some target actors inherit from BrowsingContextTargetActor (defined in
+browsing-context.js) which is meant for "browsing contexts" which present
-automatically tracks the lifetime of the targeted document, but it also tracks
+documents to the user.
+It automatically tracks the lifetime of the targeted
-its iframes and allows switching the context to one of its iframes.
-For
+browsing context, but it also tracks its iframes and allows switching the
+context to one of its iframes.

-historical reasons, these actors also handle creating the ThreadActor, used to
+For historical reasons, target actors also handle creating the ThreadActor, used
-manage breakpoints in the debugger.
-All the other tab-scoped actors are created
+to manage breakpoints in the debugger.
+Actors inheriting from
-when we access the TabActor's grip.
-We return the tab-scoped actors `actorID` in
-it.
-Actors inheriting from TabActor expose `attach`/`detach` requests, that
+BrowsingContextTargetActor expose `attach`/`detach` requests, that allows to
-allows to start/stop the ThreadActor.
+start/stop the ThreadActor.

+Tab-scoped actors are accessed via the target actor's RDP form which contains
+the `actorID` for each tab-scoped actor.

-The tab-scoped actors expect to find the following properties on the "TabActor":
+The tab-scoped actors expect to find the following properties on the target actor:
  - threadActor:
    ThreadActor instance for the given context,
    only defined once `attach` request is called, or on construction.